Nicole Turgeon, MD, FACS

 Fellowship, Multi-Organ Abdominal Transplant Surgery, University of Wisconsin

-Nicole Turgeon, MD, FACS, is a board-certified abdominal transplant surgeon and serves as both the Transplant Director for the Abdominal Transplant Center, a clinical partnership between Ascension Seton and UT Health Austin, and the Pediatric Abdominal Transplant Center, a clinical partnership between Dell Children's Medical Center and UT Health Austin.
+Nicole Turgeon, MD, FACS, is a board-certified abdominal transplant surgeon and serves as the Transplant Director for the Abdominal Transplant Center, a clinical partnership between Ascension Seton and UT Health Austin.
 She specializes in kidney and pancreas transplantation.
 Additionally, Dr. Turgeon is a professor and serves as the Chief of the Division of Transplant Surgery for the Dell Medical School Department of Surgery and Perioperative Care.

 Dr. Turgeon earned her bachelor’s degree in biology from Brown University and her medical degree from the University of Massachusetts Medical School.
 She completed a residency in general surgery at the University of Massachusetts Medical Center and a fellowship in multi-organ abdominal transplant surgery at the University of Wisconsin.